Auscitte/auscitte.github.io/_posts/2023-02-09-Exploring-WinSxS.md

 TpmTasks.dll: 10.0.19041.1880 <==> 10.0.19041.1889 <==> 10.0.19041.2311
 {% endhighlight %}

-Having counted a (recoverable) base version in for good measure, we conclude that the longest file sequence on this computer is four assembly versions long.
+Having counted a (recoverable) base version in for good measure, we conclude that the longest file sequence on the test computer is four assembly versions long.

 ## Postscriptum